 Yahweh continues speaking to the people of Israel.

 you will eat them

 Alternate translation: "you will eat your offerings"

 before Yahweh

 "in the presence of Yahweh

 the Levite who is within your gates

 Here "gate" represents the whole city Alternate translation: "any Levite who lives inside your city" (See: Synecdoche)

 everything to which you put your hand

 Here "put your hand to" represents the whole person and work that he has done.
 Alternate translation: "rejoice about all the work you have done" (See: Synecdoche)

 ULT

-18 Instead, you will eat them before Yahweh your God in the place that Yahweh your God will choose-you, your son, your daughter, your male servant, your female servant, and the Levite who {is} within your gates; you will rejoice before Yahweh your God about everything to which you put your hand.
+18 But you shall eat them before the face of Yahweh your God in the place that which Yahweh your God will choose -you and your son and your daughter and your male servant and your female servant and the Levite who {is} within your gates; and you shall rejoice before the face of Yahweh your God in all the sending out of your hand.

 UST

 18 Instead, you and your children and your male and female servants and the descendants of Levi who live in your towns must eat those things in the presence of Yahweh in the place that he chooses.
 And you should be happy about everything that you have done.

 Pay attention to yourself

 Alternate translation: "Be careful"

 that you do not forsake

 This can be stated in positive form.
 Alternate translation: "that you take good care of" (See: Double Negatives)

 ULT

-19 Pay attention to yourself so that you do not forsake the Levite as long as you live on your land.
+19 Watch yourself lest you forsake the Levite all your days on your land.

 UST

 19 Be sure that you take care of the descendants of Levi all during the time that you live in your land.

 enlarges your borders

 Alternate translation: "enlarges your territory" or "gives you even more land"

 you say, 'I will eat flesh,' because of your desire to eat meat

 This is a quotation within a quotation.
 This direct quotation can be stated as an indirect quotation.
 Alternate translation: "and you decide that you want to eat meat" (See:Quotes within Quotes and Direct and Indirect Quotations)

 as your soul desires

 Here "soul" refers to the whole person.
 Alternate translation: "as you want" or "as you crave" (See: Synecdoche)

 ULT

-20 When Yahweh your God enlarges your borders, as he has promised you, and you say, 'I will eat flesh,' because of your desire to eat meat, you may eat meat, as your soul desires.
+20 When Yahweh your God broadens your borders, as he has spoken to you, and you say, 'I will eat flesh,' due to the desire of your spirit to eat meat, you may eat meat in all the desire of your spirit.

 UST

 20 When Yahweh our God gives you much more land than you will have at first-and he has promised to do this, and when you say, 'I would like some meat to eat,' you are permitted to eat meat whenever you want to.

 General Information: